 There is dedicated gym flooring that is made for the purpose and marketed as such.
 While it’s not super expensive, it’s always nice if you can save some money.
 Are there any cheaper options you could use instead?

 1. Stall mats

-A very popular alternative to gym flooring is stall mats.
+A trendy alternative to gym flooring is stall mats.
 Stall mats are used in horse stables and dog kennels.
-They have many of the same properties as gym flooring but in the end they’re designed to be flooring for large animals.
+They have many of the same properties as gym flooring but in the end, they’re designed to be flooring for large animals.
 There are a few pros and cons to using stall mats as gym flooring.

 - Good impact resistance

 - Easy to clean